benofbrown/darksouls/DSIII_Low_Death.md

 - Upgrade *Anri's Straight Sword* fully.
 - Make sure you have a *Gold Pine Resin* and a *Blue Bug Pellet*.
 - Warp to *Rosaria's Chamber*, join the covenant and reallocate stats to  *Vigour*: 40, *Dexterity*: 11, *Luck*: 30 and the rest in *Endurance*.
+- _Optional_: Kill *Old Demon King*.
+You should get enough souls for one or two levels.

 ## Phase III: Final Push